 The Scholastic Summer Reading Challenge is a friendly reading challenge where children can help their school record the most minutes read this summer.
 Great resources, and games found on their website to keep the reading program fun and exciting.

 Instead of blaring music, your teens can stay entertained with audiobooks through the summer.
-Sync summer for teens that will get them two free audio books each week during the summer.
+SYNC is a free summer audiobook program for teens 13+.
+Returning April 26, 2018, SYNC will give away two complete audiobook downloads a week – pairs of high interest titles, based on weekly themes.

 Eligible Grades/Ages: 13+